Per-entry narrowed output type for TimeSeries.reduce(mapping). For

 duplicated here; keep it in sync with AggregateKindForColumn in

-types.ts if the set of numeric / array-producing reducers changes.
+./aggregate.ts if the set of numeric / array-producing reducers

 Branches: